mattvenn/minecraft-pi/intro/intro.md

 mc.setBlocks(x + 1, y, z, block.GOLD_BLOCK.id)
 ~~~

-Here are a list of all the blocks:
+Here are a list of all the blocks with their ID and name:

 \ ![blocks](blocks.jpg)